Advertisement

 hashtags

-ask chatgpt or claude to suggest 10–15 relevant hashtags for your post. mix big hashtags (1m+ posts) with smaller niche ones (under 100k). this gets your post seen by both large and engaged specific audiences.
+Use talk to gpt or claude and make a list of 10 to 15 relevant hashtags for your post.
+Combine large hashtags (over one million posts) with smaller intended niche hashtags (under one hundred thousand posts).
+This allows your post to be seen by both large audiences and more engaged specific audiences.

 calls to action that work

-captions are often an afterthought. treat them as part of the content and your engagement will reflect it.
+Easiest Solution: Captions are often an afterthought.
+Think of them as part of the content, and you’ll see the engagement.

 Leave a Reply